 One aquaculture professional explains that mining companies with an environmental responsibility to rehabilitate mine sites are considering aquaculture.
 'Mine sites can be filled in with soil and the trees replanted.
 Another option is to look at using some of these sites for aquaculture and fishing'.
 He adds that anyone can get involved in aquaculture, as there are so many areas to go into.

 Aquaculture workers perform routine tasks in breeding and raising fish and other aquatic stock.
 Tasks can include feeding and grading fish, monitoring their growth, assisting with farm layout and constructing nets, long-lines and cages, checking and looking after equipment and fish housing, operating pumps and other equipment, testing and checking on water quality, removing dead and dying fish, operating lifting equipment such as forklifts and small cranes, harvesting fish and sorting and packing for transportation, restocking pens, pools, tanks, ponds, rivers and dams with juvenile fish, collecting and recording growth, production and water quality data.

 Aquaculture workers work in a water environment and in all kinds of weather, usually in isolated locations.
 They need to be physically fit and be prepared to work long hours including early mornings, particularly during harvesting.

 Typical Occupational Example

-In general, employment opportunities for both aquaculture technicians and farmers are on the increase as major developments in the industry look set to expand.
+Strong growth is expected in the future.
 Employers include the Fisheries Department, CSIRO, aquaculture farmers, or the research departments of universities.
 Opportunities for employment in regional areas will expand with the development of arid land aquaculture, where cultivation takes place in expended salt lakes.
 Traditional aquaculture farms are also beginning to diversify into aquaculture tourism activities.